-Hit one of Dublin’s amazing Sunday markets in Newmarket square, browse the stalls, soak up the atmosphere & grab a bite at one of their inexpensive food stands.
+Hit one of Dublin’s amazing weekend markets such at the Dun Laoghaire Park market or, Marlay Park market… browse the stalls, soak up the atmosphere & grab a bite at one of their inexpensive food stands.

 Take a picnic up to the Dublin mountains for an epic outdoor adventure… Sean & I did this before & wandered for ages before cooking beans on an open fire and sipping on a flask of tea, perfection.

-Get into the Irish Fim Institute for one of their free lunchtime ‘Archive At Lunchtime’ screenings before hitting a nearby cafe for lunch; KC Peaches, Umi Falafel or Simon’s Place will all see you well fed for that tenner.
+Get into the Irish Fim Institute for one of their free lunchtime ‘Archive At Lunchtime’ screenings before hitting a nearby cafe for lunch; Umi Falafel, Simon’s Place or Sano Pizza will all see you well fed for that tenner.

 Grab a bottle of prosecco, throw a picnic together and hit Stephen’s Green for a day of fun with your mates.